 There are three types of insurance adjusters:

-- An “independent adjuster" is hired on a contract basis by your insurance company to represent the insurance company's interest in the settlement of your claim.
-They are paid by your insurance company.
+- An “independent adjuster" is hired on a contract basis by an insurance company to represent the insurance company's interest in the settlement of your claim.
+They are paid by the insurance company.
 They will not charge you a fee.